 Borsuk, Amaranth.
 “Between Page and Screen.” #WomenTechLit.
 Ed.
 María Mencia (West Virginia: West Virginia University Press, 2017), pp. 165–176.

 Borsuk, Amaranth, Kate Durbin, and Ian Hatcher.
-“Abra: Expanding Artists’ Books Into the Digital Realm.”
+“Abra: Expanding Artists’ Books into the Digital Realm.”
 Gramma: Journal of Theory and Criticism 22, “Digital Literary Production and the Humanities,” Tatiani Rapatzikou and Philip Leonard, Eds.
-Winter, 2017.
+Winter, 2016.

 Borsuk, Amaranth.
 “Towards an Auto-Destructive Poetics.”
 The Force of What's Possible: Writers on Accessibility & The Avant-Garde.
 Lily Hoang and Joshua Marie Wilkinson, Eds.
 (Nightboat Books, 2015).